NirmalNaveen20/NirmalNaveen20/README.md

 - ✉️ How to reach me <a href="https://www.nirmalnaveen.me" target="_blank">Nirmal Naveen</a>

-- 💬 Ask me about **Web Development / App Development / Cloud Computing**
+- 💬 Ask me about **Web Development / Artificial Intelligence / Cloud Computing**

 ## Connect with me
 <div align="center">